ABinaya1999/crm/README.md

 # crm
-This is repo for customer relational management system.
+This is a repo for customer relational management system.